 Transfer of the Compensations together with the social assistance package / state compensation and/or subsistence benefit;

-Payment of the Compensation appointed in compliance with this Program to the individuals/families provided for in Subparagraphs 1(b) and 1(c) of Article 2 of this Program will not be terminated regardless the rules approved under Decree #126 (dated April 24, 2010) of the Government of Georgia, Decree #145 (dated July28, 2006) of the Government of Georgia “On Social Assistance” and administrative conditions all other relevant legal acts.
+Payment of the Compensation appointed in compliance with this Program to the individuals/families determined by the Subparagraphs 1(b) and 1(c) of Article 2 of this Program will not be terminated regardless the rules approved under Decree #126 (dated April 24, 2010) of the Government of Georgia, Decree #145 (dated July28, 2006) of the Government of Georgia “On Social Assistance” and administrative conditions of all other relevant legal acts.

 If after May 1, 2020 a family satisfies the requirements of Subparagraphs 1(b) and 1(c) of Article 2 of this Program, the Compensation will be appointed from the month following the one when the rating score was assigned for the remaining months of the Program.

-In case of the families provided for in Subparagraph 1(b) of Article 2 of this Program, the Compensation is appointed based on the number of family members as of May 1, 2020 and preserved during the whole period defined for it in the Program regardless any changes in the number of the family members, unless the change happens due to the family member’s death.
-If a family member dies after May 1, 2020, the Compensation will be automatically recalculated deducting the amount that was due to the deceased member and the recalculated amount will be paid from the month following the month of the family member’s death.
+In case of the families determined by the Subparagraph 1(b) of Article 2 of this Program, the Compensation is appointed based on the number of family members as of May 1, 2020 and preserved during the whole period defined in the Program regardless any changes in the number of the family members, unless the change happens due to the death of the family member.
+If a family member dies after May 1, 2020, the Compensation will be automatically recalculated deducting the amount that was due to the deceased member and the recalculated amount will be paid from the month following the month of the death of the family member.
 If a child /children is/are added to the family, the recalculated Compensation that takes into account a new rating score will be paid from the month following the one when an application is filed at the Social Service Agency.
 The recalculation process shall not lead to suspension / termination of the Compensation.

-In case of the families provided for in Subparagraph 1(c) of Article 2 of this Program, the Compensation is appointed and preserved during the whole period defined for it in the Program if as of May 1, 2020 the family satisfies the conditions set out in the same Subparagraph, unless a change in the number of 0-16-year-old children during the period following the appointment of the Compensation leads to its suspension / termination.
+In case of the families determined by the Subparagraph 1(c) of Article 2 of this Program, the Compensation is appointed and preserved during the whole period defined in the Program if as of May 1, 2020 the family satisfies the conditions set out in the same Subparagraph, unless a change in the number of 0-16-year-old children during the period following the appointment of the Compensation leads to its suspension / termination.

-If after May 1, 2020, the status of severely expressed limited abilities is assigned to a person or an application is filed on the same basis, the Compensation will be paid from the first date of the month following the one when the person or his/her legal representative submits an application and an abstract from medical examination results to the Social Service Agency in a written or electronic format.
+If after May 1, 2020, the status of severe disability is assigned to a person or an application is filed on the same basis, the Compensation will be paid from the first date of the month following the one when the person or his/her legal representative submits an application and an abstract from medical examination results to the Social Service Agency in a written or electronic format.
 The Compensation will be paid for the remaining months of the period provided for in the Program.

 If after May 1, 2020, a family becomes eligible to receive the Compensation under Subparagraphs 1(b) and/or 1(c) of Article 2 of this Program and the family already has a member(s) who receives the Compensation based on the same grounds, the Compensation due to the family will be calculated deducting these member(s).

-In case of persons provided for in Subparagraph 1(e) of Article 2 of this Program, the Compensation will be paid in accordance with the following conditions:
+In case of persons determined by the Subparagraph 1(e) of Article 2 of this Program, the Compensation will be paid in accordance with the following conditions:

-No later than on May 20, 2020, the Revenue Service must identify these persons and submit the information (name, surname, and personal number) to the Employment Agency.
+The Revenue Service must identify eligible persons and submit the information (name, surname, and personal number) to the Employment Agency no later than on May 20, 2020,.
 These persons will receive a notification on the user’s authorized webpage https://eservice.rs.ge/;